Welcome

 • An energy efficient home can save a family hundreds or thousands of dollars a year, leaving everyone with more money for food, housing, transportation, and other costs.
 There are existing energy programs, for example through TC Action, that specifically serve renters and homeowners with limited incomes.
 Rural homes can save the most, as they tend to heat with more expensive fuels.

 • Green technologies like solar energy or heating with wood and wood pellets, reduce our energy use, reduce the amount of carbon pollution that contributes to climate change, make our homes more comfortable, and save money.
-We need to build on and go beyond existing rebates and financing options to make sure that those of us with limited incomes have access to these money-saving technologies.
+We need to build on and go beyond existing rebates and financing options to make sure that those of us with limited incomes have access to these money-saving technologies7.

-7. Policies that expand transportation options and support more compact, mixed income, mixed use neighborhoods help reduce transportation distances, emissions and costs; reduce social and economic segregation; and increase access to resources.
+7. Policies that expand transportation options and support more compact, mixed

 • Living near amenities, with options for walking, biking, carpooling, car-sharing, or riding the bus, provides a lifeline for youth, people with disabilities, older adults, and households with limited incomes, who, unlike middle class, middle aged people, often don’t have access to a reliable car or can’t drive.
 Shorter commutes are directly linked to reducing poverty.